Charitable Distribution from an IRA

 - An individual may transfer up to a total of $100,000 per year and a married couple may give up to $200,000.

-- Your gift must be transferred directly from the IRA account to No Kid Hungry.
+- To support Share Our Strength’s mission and the No Kid Hungry campaign, your gift must be transferred directly from the IRA account to Share Our Strength.

 - Your gift does not create taxable income for you and does not require a charitable tax deduction.

-- The transfer of funds counts towards your annual Required Minimum Distribution from your IRA.
+- If you are 72 and older, the transfer of funds can count towards your annual Required Minimum Distribution* from your IRA.

 If you are interested in this popular way to support No Kid Hungry, download a sample letter for your IRA administrator here.